inasafe/inasafe/docs/reporting-standards.md

 The map legend is used to display the exposure elements in the impact layer.
 The number of classes in the legend should reflect the number of classes in the hazard data.
 The colours in the legend should reflect the severity of the hazard.
 The same colour should be used to represent high hazard in all map legends regardless of whether there are two or five classes in the legend.

 The table below lists the colour definitions and the number of classes to be used in map legends depending on the hazard / exposure combination.
+Note: The number of classes may vary for different exposure types. e.g., there are only two classes shown for population exposed to tsunami and flood hazard.

 ![image](https://cloud.githubusercontent.com/assets/5743135/17542495/6b968a16-5ef3-11e6-8622-af1cab2e0a5f.png)